Journal of Inorganic Materials ›› 2025, Vol. 40 ›› Issue (11): 1229-1236.DOI: 10.15541/jim20250092

 • Supported by:

-Abstract: The two-dimensional CoPS3 electrocatalyst suffers from scarcity of in-plane metal active sites, resulting in the slow kinetics for the oxygen evolution reaction (OER) at the anode, thereby limiting the overall efficiency of hydrogen production via water splitting.
-To address this issue, this study proposes a new strategy to enhance the catalytic activity through the synergistic effects of quantum confinements and edge chemical modification.
-Initially, two typical CoPS₃ quantum dots (CoPS₃-QDs) structures with high edge-site densities were constructed.
-Through the binding and bond energy calculations, the thermodynamically stable CoPS₃-QDs1 structure was identified, with its edge Co2 site exhibiting the best OER activity among other edge sites (Gibbs free energy change for the rate-determining step, ΔG=1.68 eV).
-Subsequently, oxygen modification was introduced at the Co2 site of CoPS₃-QDs1 and its neighboring sulfur atoms, obtaining five O-CoPS₃-QDs models.
-Theoretical calculations revealed that the M4 model (with O modification at the S3 site) has an overpotential (ηOER) of only 0.32 V, which is 29% lower than that of the unmodified system and significantly better than the noble metal catalyst RuO2 reported in the literature.
-Partial density of states analysis further revealed that O modification optimized the charge redistribution around the Co sites, enabling moderate adsorptions of oxygen intermediates (*OH, *O, *OOH).
+Two-dimensional CoPS3 electrocatalyst for water splitting suffers from scarcity of in-plane metal active sites, resulting in slow kinetics for oxygen evolution reaction (OER) at anode, thereby limiting overall efficiency of hydrogen production via water splitting.
+To address this issue, this study proposes a new strategy to enhance the catalytic activity through synergistic effects of quantum confinements and edge chemical modification.
+Initially, two typical CoPS3 quantum dots (CoPS3-QDs) structures with high edge-site densities were constructed.
+Through binding and bond energy calculations, structure of thermodynamically stable CoPS3-QDs1 was identified, with its edge Co2 site exhibiting the best OER activity among other edge sites (Gibbs free energy change for the rate-determining step, ΔG at 1.68 eV).
+Subsequently, oxygen modification was introduced at Co2 site of the CoPS3-QDs1 and its neighboring sulfur atoms, obtaining five O-CoPS3-QDs models.
+Theoretical calculations revealed that the M4 model (with O modification at the S3 site) had an overpotential (ηOER) of only 0.32 V, which was 29% lower than that of the unmodified system but significantly better than that of the noble metal catalyst RuO2 reported in the literature.
+Partial density of states analysis further revealed that O modification optimized charge redistribution around the Co sites, enabling moderate adsorptions of oxygen intermediates (*OH, *O, *OOH).
 This study elucidates the crucial role of edge-site modification of quantum dots in regulating electronic structure and reaction kinetics, providing a theoretical basis for designing efficient and low-cost OER electrocatalysts.

-Key words: CoPS3, quantum dot, oxygen evolution reaction, edge states
+Key words: CoPS3, quantum dot, oxygen evolution reaction, edge state

 CLC Number: